katarinakovacova/sudoku-solver/README.md

 Introduction

-Welcome to the Sudoku Solver Application!
+Welcome to the Sudoku Solver Application, Gridoku!
 This Django-based application allows users to generate and solve Sudoku puzzles.
 With support for various difficulty levels, it provides an engaging and challenging experience for Sudoku enthusiasts of all skill levels.

 ## Key Features